 But the good news is, the situation can also be reversed.
 By treating OSA and getting more sleep, the levels of these two hormones can be normalized.
 As a result, your appetite will return to normal and you won’t be as ravenous as before.

-It must be noted that managing your sleep apnea by using a CPAP machine
+It must be noted - CPAP and weight loss not is not guaranteed, but managing your sleep apnea by using a CPAP machine

 does not guarantee that you will actually lose weight.
 It will still take commitment on your part by watching your daily calorie intake and getting as active as you can.
 Staying healthy is vital and one thing we should keep in mind is that there are no shortcuts to doing this.